mmaxence/mmaxence.github.io/content/_index.md

 {{% mv6 %}}

-# What I do
+# Connecting...

-I manage product & design teams.
-The products I manage are customer-facing products, taking entire profit from my Design background in the process.
-I also keep the leadership/coaching of the Design function team, to grow and support a compact team of talented designers dispatched throughout our matrix organization.

-You can download my [resume](/images/MaxenceMauduit_CV.pdf) and for more detailed info you can also check out my [Linkedin](https://www.linkedin.com/in/mmaxence/), although I am not available for hiring at the moment.
+Unlocking a team's Design potential necessitates establishing connections.
+This entails aligning Design initiatives with Business objectives.
+It also involves fostering connections among individuals who will engage with our Design in various capacities, championing our endeavors globally.
+Additionally, it's crucial to interface our designs with the product using a system founded on conventions and components to ensure uniformity and efficiency.

 ## Leader

 I build lean teams in which every member plays an important role.
 My leadership philosophy oscillates from transformational to democratic depending on the nature of each team and their related goals.
-From the hiring and coaching of all members, I focus on securing and improving the mission's resources, my role as a leader is to make sure our team fully utilizes its potential.
+From the hiring and coaching of all members, I focus on securing and improving the mission's resources, my role as a leader is to make sure our team fully utilizes its potential to meet our goals.

 I communicate a clear mission & vision and use Design technics to translate complex concepts and advocate our mission to everyone inside and outside the team.
 I drive performance through agile processes and radically candid feedback.
 Being at buzzvil for years taught me to only believe in numbers and so most of our decisions and objectives are based on and monitored through our own set of data (YODA).